jessebuckmann/sample_preparation_module/Syllabus_2020.md

 During this week, you work towards getting the first signal related to your project goals.

+### Deadlines
+Before the start of this Monday's meeting, you have to met your deadlines up to the point "made project canvas, goals, and self-evaluation criteria ready for discussion".
+(Please update your issues!)

 ### In this week lectures

 + **Allard Mosk** will tell us how to best extract signal from noise